TimWildey/CBayes-MLMF/pycharm/cbayes-mfmc/README.md

-# cbayes-bmfmc-oo folder
+# cbayes-mfmc folder

 ## BMFMC.py
-* Driver for the Bayesian multi-fidelity Monte Carlo framework.
+Driver for the Bayesian multi-fidelity Monte Carlo framework.

 ## CBayes.py
-* Driver for the CBayes framework.
+Driver for the CBayes framework.

 ## Distribution.py
-* A distribution data structure.
+A data structure for probability densities.

 ## Model.py
-* A data structure for models.
+A data structure for computational models.

 ## Regression.py
-* A data structure for regression model.
+A data structure for regression models.

 ## utils.py
-* Plotting functionality.
+Plotting functionality.

 ## models/
 Includes some model problems to generate samples from:
-* elliptic_pde.py: the single-phase incompressible flow model
+* elliptic_pde.py: a single-phase incompressible flow model
-* lambda_p.py: the polynomial lambda^p problem
-* ode_pp.py: a preditor-prey ODE model with 4 random variables
+* lambda_p.py: a polynomial model

 ## output/
 Figures are stored in here as well as console output.

+## convergence_studies/
+Some scripts to examine the convergence behavior.

 ---